DannyTippleDanOps/Remote---Platform-Engineers/README.md

 # Amsterdam---Software Engineers-€50-85k
-Global VOD client building a new Engineering team in Amsterdam - Microservices, Serverless, FaaS, AWS - €50-85k
+Netflix for Sports building a new Engineering team in Amsterdam - NodeJS, Functional Programming, Serverless, FaaS, AWS - €50-85k

 We are hiring Lead, Senior, Mid and Junior Sofwtare Engineers to develop and deliver a back-end API for a brand new product, develop new features and launch new platforms for millions of monthly users